Last updated: 26 October 2018

 You’re simply telling a story about a friend of yours.
 To follow what you’re saying, the subject has to play along.
 To get involved.

 To relive the experience with you.
-And if that experience involves going into a trance (which will be apparent if they exhibit 1 or more of these 14 Trance Signs) (which will be apparent if they exhibit 1 or more of these 14 Trance Signs) your subject will find it difficult to resist.
+And if that experience involves going into a trance (which will be apparent if they exhibit 1 or more of the 14 Trance Signs explained in the FREE report below ) your subject will find it difficult to resist.

 Meaning you’ll get them into a trance without even trying.